 You should check your grades on the Study Support System when they are posted.
 If you have any issues with a grade, as a general rule, you can submit a request for a grade confirmation within one week of the day it is posted.
 You must make the request to the course instructor in person or by email.
 If you prefer, you can fill out the Grade Confirmation Request form and submit it at the GSSE Student Support office.
 You can find the form online on the Study Support System or at the end of this Guide.
-Fill it out and send it by email to rikougakum@stu.ehime-u.ac.jp).

-G. Applications, procedures, notifications, emergency contacts things can be done on the certificate issuing machine or the Study Support System.
+G. Applications, procedures, notifications, emergency contacts

-Go to the Student Support office to take care of various applications, procedures, etc. Some
+Go to the Student Support office to take care of various applications, procedures, etc. Some things can be done on the certificate issuing machine or the Study Support System.